botanical/til/ruby_attr_reader.md

 #### Ruby's attr_reader

-A getter method in Ruby retrieves the value  of an instance variable from an object.
-They are useful when you want to retrieve a value and perform an additional computation with that value.
-If you simply want to retrieve the value, however, there is a better alternative: **attr_reader**!
+Getter methods are used in Ruby to retrieve the value of an instance variable from an object and, from there, you can perform additional computations with that retrieved value.

+If you only want to retrieve the value, however, there is a better alternative: **attr_reader**!

-`attr_reader` is a Ruby method that you can use to share instance variables.
+`attr_reader` is a Ruby method that can be used to replace getter methods as a way for accessing instance variables.
 Using `attr_reader` is especially useful when you want to read the values of a Class that has many instance variables

 Here is an example of it's utility in depth: